Lawrence v. Texas: Adult entertainment

+Bestiality

-BestialityLawrence v.
-Texas should pose no serious obstacle to bestiality prosecutions because such laws “plainly can be upheld on a ‘cruelty to animals’ justification.”
+Joanna Grossman wrote soon after the decision that Lawrence v.
+Texas should pose no serious obstacle to bestiality prosecutions, because such laws "plainly can be upheld on a 'cruelty to animals' justification."
 Leighann Lassiter, animal cruelty policy director for the Humane Society of the United States, notes, however, the Lawrence ruling may create complications in several states that include human sexual conduct and bestiality in the same "anti-sodomy" statute.
 As of 2018, 45 states have direct prohibitions on bestiality, while others may prohibit it under broader animal cruelty laws, according to the Animal Legal and Historical Center (Michigan State University College of Law).

+Prostitution

+In 2015, the Erotic Service Provider Legal Education & Research Project (ESPLERP) filed a lawsuit against George Gascón, District Attorney for San Francisco, alleging that the state of California's anti-prostitution laws prevented relations between consenting adults in violation of Lawrence.
+The District Court dismissed the lawsuit and the Ninth Circuit affirmed the dismissal, reasoning that "the commercial nature of the relationship between prostitute and client suggests a far less selective relationship than that which previously has been held to constitute an intimate association."

 Same-sex marriage bans

 A few months later, on November 18, 2003, the Massachusetts Supreme Judicial Court ruled that same-sex couples have a right to marry.
 Although deciding the case on the basis of the state constitution, Chief Justice Margaret Marshall quoted Lawrence in its second paragraph: "Our obligation is to define the liberty of all, not to mandate our own moral code."

 Aside from Massachusetts, other state case law had been quite explicit in limiting the scope of Lawrence and upholding state bans on same-sex marriage regulations.
 (See Standhardt v.
 Superior Court ex rel County of Maricopa, 77 P.3d 451 (Ariz.
 App.
 2003); Morrison v.
 Sadler, 821 N.E.2d 15 (Ind.
 App.
-2005); Hernandez v Robles (7 NY3d 338 2005).)
+2005); Hernandez v.
+Robles (7 NY3d 338 2005).)

 In the first successful federal court challenge to a state same-sex marriage ban, Judge Vaughn Walker cited Scalia's dissent in his decision in Perry v.
 Schwarzenegger that found California's Proposition 8 banning same-sex marriage unconstitutional.